jessepav/lacygoill-wiki-backup/vim/vimL.md

 The pipe between the  two greps redirects only the standard  output of the first grep, not its standard error.

-If you really want  the errors too, then execute use a  subshell to redirect the standard error of the WHOLE pipeline:
+If you really want the errors too, then group the commands:

-            (grep -IRn pat * | grep -v garbage) >file 2>&1 ├─────────────────────────────────┘
+    { grep -IRn pat * | grep -v garbage  ;} >file 2>&1
-            └ subshell
+    ^                                    ^^

+## ?

+My function is slow.
+It executes some `:norm` commands.
+What can I do to improve the performance?

+Check whether some of them enter insert mode.
+If some  do, prefix them with  the `:noa` modifier to  prevent the `InsertEnter` and `InsertLeave` events from being fired.

+Remember  that replace  mode is  a submode  of insert  mode; so  if you  execute `:norm` to replace a character, you probably want to prefix it with `:noa` too.

+So far, it has helped us in `vim-breakdown` and in `comment#and_paste()`.

+    cmd

 ##
 # Todo